Creating an Irresistible Elevator Pitch

-Part Three of the elevator pitch is the Short Synopsis of Power: the whole story told in a single page – five hundred words.
+Part Three of the elevator pitch is the Short Synopsis of Power: the entire story told in a single page – five hundred words.
 You should memorise your synopsis so you can recite it to a friend, or an agent.
 Their response should be “Wow, sounds great!”
 If you’re struggling, try the tips in Writing a Short Synopsis of Power.

-Sounds Good in Theory
+Sounds Good… in Theory

-I know I know… You’ve tried it before and it didn’t work.
+I know, I know… You’ve tried it before and it didn’t work.
 You couldn’t remember the logline.
 The synopsis came out all wrong.
 People looked bored or sceptical.
 You froze.
 We are back on the bed, crying.

 Come on, we can do this.
 We’ve made big strides, just one last skill to upgrade and our elevator pitch will be irresistible.

 How to Avoid Freezing

 Practice.
 Pitch your book to everyone you meet.
 Most of them will be much easier to pitch to than an actual agent or publisher, because it’s not their job to turn you down.